stevenocchipinti/blog/src/content/travel/2015-taiwan-japan/2016-01-14-day-18-shinjuku.md

 ---
-title: Day 18 - Shinjuku
+title: Day 18
+subtitle: Shinjuku
 description: After two big days at the Disney theme parks, today was a free day.
 Chris, Sarma and Rob were going to Nakano Broadway and I was tempted to ...
 pubDate: "Jan 14 2016"
 source: https://taipan2016.stevenocchipinti.com/2016/01/day-18-shinjuku.html